Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: The CatWISE2020 Quasar Catalogue

 where $\mathcal{Y}_{\rm ecl}$ is the to-be-inferred amplitude of this linear trend with absolute ecliptic latitude, $|b_{\rm ecl}|$ (expressed in radians).
 In this paper we formalise an inference for modulation of the sky by other effects as well.
-While the dipole modulation is of particular interest, we extend our inference to higher multipoles too, in order to detect possible contaminantion or anomalous clustering on all scales.
+While the dipole modulation is of particular interest, we extend our inference to higher multipoles too, in order to detect any contamination or anomalous clustering on all scales.